chanmix51/Pomm/documentation/documentation.rst

 Map classes represent a structure in the database and provide methods to retrieve and save data with this structure.
 To be short, one table or view <=> one map class.

-To be able to be the bridge between your database and your entities, all Map classes **must** extends *Pomm\\Object\\BaseObjectMap* class.
+To be able to be the bridge between your database and your entities, all Map classes **must** at the end extends *Pomm\\Object\\BaseObjectMap* class.
 This class implements methods that directly interact with the database using the PDO layer.
 These methods will be explained in the chapter how to query the database.

 The structure of the map classes can be automatically guessed from the database hence it is possible to generate the structure part of the map files from the command line (see below).
 If these classes can be generated, it is advisable not to modify them by hand because modifications would be lost at the next generation.
 This is why Map classes are split using inheritance:
  * *BaseYourEntityMap* which are abstract classes inheriting from *BaseObjectMap*